 47-52 credit hours

-- Nine credit hours of core requirements in each of three majors or minors 27
+- 9 credit hours of courses that are required in each of three major or minor areas 27

-- Six additional credit hours in each of the three selected majors or minors 18
+- 6 additional credit hours in each of the three selected major or minor areas 18

 Senior seminar and internship

-- Senior seminar from one of the majors selected above 1-4
+- Senior seminar from one of the major areas selected above 1-4

 - Internship from the same major as the senior seminar 1-3

-Students interested in investigating an interdisciplinary major should contact the associate dean to discuss interests and options.
-The student’s academic adviser will usually be a professor from the department in which the student elects to complete the senior seminar and internship.
+Students interested in investigating an interdisciplinary major should contact the associate dean/director of international education to discuss interests and options.
+The student’s academic advisor will usually be a professor from the department in which the student elects to complete the senior seminar and internship.